-These projected environmental & social impacts include:
+The projected environmental & social aspects to be impacted and risks include:

-- Air quality smoke and nuisance exhaust fumes from the operation of equipment and machinery; dust generated by land clearing/excavation activities and transport of materials to and from the site. - Water quality turbid runoff from site following intense rainfall, dewatering of trenches, pump testing of well, washing of roads and site wetting activities.
-In addition, there can be spills of hydrocarbon during refuelling of vehicles or from leaking equipment. - Noise nuisance noise from the operation of machinery and equipment especially during the well drilling and pipeline installation works. - Disturbance of traffic and public utilities during the transportation of equipment and pipeline installation works- partial closure of roads, detours, limiting traffic, increased traffic congestion along Southern Main Road and Chatham North Trace Road. - Socio-economic employment opportunities - Disruption to Gopiesingh Bar during pipelaying activities - Underrepresentation of women in the workforce

-- Management of materials and construction wastes and storage debris generated from storage sites, refurbishment works at the Chatham Plant, aesthetics of the area - Management of sludge from cleaning of the sludge ponds - Management of cuttings from well drilling activities - Handling and disposal of spoil from excavation of roadway during pipeline installation - Environmental risks to soils as a result of excavations & trenching erosion, loss of topsoil due to wind erosion, compaction of soils. - Community and Public Safety to pedestrians due to operation of heavy equipment in public spaces
+- Air quality smoke and nuisance exhaust fumes from the operation of equipment and machinery, dust generated by land clearing activities and transport of materials to and from the site. - Water quality turbid runoff from site following intense rainfall, dewatering of trenches, pump testing of well, washing of roads and site wetting activities.
+Spills of hydrocarbon or leaking equipment - Noise nuisance noise from the operation of machinery and equipment - Disturbance of traffic and public utilities closing of roads, detours, limiting traffic. - Management of materials and construction wastes, and storage dust generated from storage sites, aesthetics of the area - Environmental risks to soils as a result of excavations & trenching erosion, loss of topsoil due to wind erosion, compaction of soils.